The War in the Store

-Spending aimed specifically at the retail point of sale is comprised of five categories: (a) point-of-sale advertisements, (b) price discounts to retailers, (c) promotional allowances to retailers, (d) retail-value added bonus tobacco products and bonus non-tobacco products, (e) coupons, and (f) consumer engagement.
-(Other marketing dollars not considered to be aimed at POS include, for example, dollars spent on direct mail, magazines, internet, or sponsorships.)
-We have included information about promotional allowances and price discounts to wholesalers to account for their role in reducing retail prices.
+Spending aimed specifically at the retail point of sale is comprised of five categories: (a) point-of-sale advertisements, (b) price discounts to retailers, (c) promotional allowances to retailers, (d) retail-value added bonus tobacco products and bonus non-tobacco products, (e) coupons, (f) consumer engagement, and (g) sampling.
+While some sampling may occur at pop-up events or other non-brick-and-mortar spaces, we have included it here because of the significant proportion of sampling that does happen in retail settings for e-cigarettes in particular.
+Other marketing dollars not considered to be aimed at POS include, for example, dollars spent on direct mail, magazines, internet, or sponsorships.
+We have included information about promotional allowances and price discounts to wholesalers to account for their role in reducing retail prices for consumers.

 What Does Point of Sale Spending Buy the Tobacco Industry?